ecmwf/anemoi-graphs/docs/graphs/node_coordinates/healpix.rst

  HEALPix Nodes
 ###############

-This method allows us to define nodes based on Hierarchical Equal Area isoLatitude Pixelization of a sphere (HEALPix).
+This method allows us to define nodes based on the Hierarchical Equal Area isoLatitude Pixelation of a sphere (HEALPix).
 The resolution of the HEALPix grid is defined by the `resolution` parameter, which corresponds to the number of refinements of the sphere.